What is Backlight Bleed and How Can You Fix It?

 Grease, dirt, and dust all build up in LCD screens after a while, and that can cause backlight bleed.

 To clean the LCD panel, use a microfiber cloth and gently wipe wherever you notice the backlight bleed.
-After that, give your screen a few days to improve, and if it doesn’t, try cleaning it again.
+After that, give your screen a few days to improve.
+If it doesn’t, try cleaning it again.

-Curved screens sometimes help delay the onset of backlight bleed, but they’re getting much harder to find these days.
+Curved screens sometimes help delay the onset of backlight bleed, but they’re getting much more challenging to find these days.

 Either way, backlight bleed isn’t harmful and won’t ruin screen quality.